ayobami1234567/Newshow-movies/README.md

-# A Movies app with APL connection
+# A Movies app with an API
-# by TechCodebro
+# By TechCodebro